Building Mental Toughness for Strongman

 Consistency Over Motivation

 Motivation fluctuates.
-Discipline sustains progress.
+Discipline sustains your progress.
+Mental toughness grows when you:

-• Show up on difficult days
+• Show up on the difficult days

-• Stick to structured programming
+• Stick to your structured programming

-• Follow through on recovery practices
+• Follow through on your recovery practices

 Consistency builds resilience.